Zimbabwe Cycling Federation: History

 In 1991, Gary Mandy turned from rider to team manager/coach and took Steve Draver, Kurt Begemann, Andrew Allen and Justin Marabini to the 5th, All Africa Games, in Cairo Egypt.
-The team won the bronze medal for the 100km Team Time Trial, in 2 hrs and 12 minutes, using standard road bikes with clip on aero bars and disc wheels.
+The team won the bronze medal for the 100 km Team Time Trial, in 2 hrs and 12 minutes, using standard road bikes with clip on aero bars and disc wheels.
 This same year, the federation funded a Junior Team to the World Junior Cycling Championships in Colorado, USA.
 This team comprised Alan Harrison, Nathan Jones, Jason Whitehead and Gary Ohara.

 After their success in Egypt, Zimbabwe fielded many National Teams to races such as The Tour Of Mauritius and South Africa's Giro del Capo.
-These teams gave birth to Zimbabwe’s first European Pro Timothy Jones (cyclist) who competed for Zimbabwe at the 1996 Summer Olympics in Atlanta USA.
+These teams gave birth to Zimbabwe's first European Pro Timothy Jones (cyclist) who competed for Zimbabwe at the 1996 Summer Olympics in Atlanta USA.
 Tim Jones won the Giro del Capo in 1998.
+Zimbabwe produced another climbing specialist at this time, Chris Hoffman, who was National Road Race and Time Trial champion from 1997 to 1999, and drafted by the Ster-Kinekor cycling team in South Africa.
+Hoffman then went on to race professionally with Tim Jones developing him in Europe, and represented Zimbabwe at the 2000 World Championships.

-In 2005 former World Champion Belgian Roger De Vlaeminck sent a scouting team to the country with a view to creating Zimbabwe’s first ever Cyclocross team, a team was selected which raced in the Under 23 World Cyclocross championships held in St Wendel Germany with this being covered by VTM (TV channel) in their popular cycling reality television show Allez Allez.
+In 2005 former World Champion Belgian Roger De Vlaeminck sent a scouting team to the country with a view to creating Zimbabwe's first ever Cyclocross team, a team was selected which raced in the Under 23 World Cyclocross championships held in St Wendel Germany with this being covered by VTM (TV channel) in their popular cycling reality television show Allez Allez.